thingsboard/tbmq/README.md

 In the cluster mode, its capabilities are further enhanced, enabling it to support more than [100M concurrently connected clients](https://thingsboard.io/docs/mqtt-broker/reference/100m-connections-performance-test/).

-Within the ThingsBoard company, our expertise and understanding of diverse IoT requirements and use cases have enabled us to discern two primary scenarios in which our clients develop their solutions.
+Within the ThingsBoard company, our extensive expertise and clear understanding of diverse IoT requirements and use cases have helped us to identify two main scenarios in which our clients develop their solutions.
-The first scenario entails numerous devices generating a substantial volume of messages that are consumed by specific applications, resulting in a fan-in pattern.
+In the first scenario, numerous devices are generating a substantial volume of messages that are consumed by specific applications, resulting in a fan-in pattern.
-Conversely, the second scenario involves numerous devices subscribing to specific updates or notifications, leading to a few incoming requests that necessitate a high volume of outgoing data, known as a fan-out pattern.
+On the other hand, the second scenario involves numerous devices subscribing to specific updates or notifications.
+This leads to a few incoming requests that cause a high volume of outgoing data.
+This case is known as a fan-out pattern.
-Acknowledging these scenarios, we purposefully designed TBMQ to be exceptionally well-suited for both.
+Acknowledging these scenarios, we intentionally designed TBMQ to be exceptionally well-suited for both.

-Moreover, our design principles focused on ensuring the broker’s reliability, speed, and efficiency while addressing crucial requirements.
+Our design principles focused on ensuring the broker's fault tolerance and high availability.
+We wanted to implement a reliable mechanism for message processing, capable of handling any potential failures that may arise among the participants in the data flow.
+Additionally, we prioritized supporting distributed and partitioned processing, allowing for effortless horizontal scalability as our operations grow.
-These include the imperative of facilitating rapid message consumption and persistence, guaranteeing low-latency delivery of messages to clients, and providing the ability to withstand peak loads from publishing clients, all while ensuring backup storage for offline clients.
+We wanted our broker to support high-throughput processing, guaranteeing low-latency delivery of messages to clients, and providing the ability to withstand peak loads from publishing clients while ensuring backup storage for offline clients.
-Additionally, we prioritized supporting distributed and partitioned processing, allowing for seamless scalability as our operations expand.
-Crucially, we sought to implement a fault-tolerant mechanism for message processing, capable of handling potential failures that may arise among the participants in the data flow.
+Ensuring data durability and replication was crucial in our design.
+We aimed for a system where once the broker acknowledges receiving a message, it remains safe and won't be lost.

 TBMQ provides compatibility with both MQTT v3.x and v5.0 protocols.
 Last but not least, it had been running in production for more than a year before being open-sourced.